 I study how people respond to their cultural and physical environments in ways that reinforce racial and class-based inequities.
 I'm interested in how people perceive growing diversity and inequality in their neighborhoods, how people make sense of their own role in systems of privilege and oppression, and what this means for real-world disparities.
-I use multiple methods (e.g., experiments, field surveys, qualitative coding) and draw on interdisciplinary perspectives (e.g., psychology, sociology, urban planning, political science) to answer questions such as:
+I use a variety of methods including online and lab experiments, surveys, text analysis, and qualitative coding.

 Song, R., & Levine, C. S. (2024).
 Gentrification creates social class disparities in belonging.
 Journal of Personality and Social Psychology.
 Advance online publication. https://doi.org/10.1037/pspi0000477 [pdf]